Beauty Beyond the Books: 5 New Ways to Arrange Your Bookshelf

 Here are five beautiful ways you can show off your books and your personal style.

-Devote some space for coordinating baskets or bins to break up your design.
+Add accessories: Devote some space for coordinating baskets or bins to break up your design with decorative hardware.
 Not only will this provide you with some savvy storage (for games, offices supplies, technology and more), but it also creates an interesting perspective for your space.
 When you juxtapose small objects, books or art pieces with larger ones, as well as with baskets and bins, a nice contrast occurs.